erdemonur/regularization4starmatching/README.md

 just by changing the parameters of

-database in the first block
+database in the first block,

 observation in the second block.